samah-gaber/EcommerceApp/README.md

 # EcommerceApplication

-A simple Ecommerce project to apply new concepts learned in AngularJS.
+A simple Ecommerce project to apply new concepts learned in Angular.

 ## Technology Stack